calvinchankf/GoogleSignInHelper/readme.md

 # Intro

-A simple wrapper of google sign in for ios, lets' code less in AppDelegate.
+A simple wrapper of google sign in for ios, let's code less in AppDelegate.

 # Prerequisite
 - configure google sign in properly